dmatseku/AbstractVM/README.md

 42 School project.

-It is a virtual machine based on storing on the stack and calculating basic arithmetic expressions.
+This is a virtual machine based on storing on the stack and calculating basic arithmetic expressions.

 ## Compilation ##